 The current economic conditions may cause the tenants in any properties we own to experience financial difficulties, including bankruptcy, insolvency or a general downturn in their business.
 We cannot assure you that any tenant that files for bankruptcy protection will continue to pay us rent.
 A bankruptcy filing by, or relating to, one of our tenants or a lease guarantor would bar efforts by us to collect pre-bankruptcy debts from that tenant or lease guarantor, or its property, unless we receive an order permitting us to do so from the bankruptcy court.
 In addition, we cannot evict a tenant solely because of bankruptcy.
 The bankruptcy of a tenant or lease guarantor could delay our efforts to collect past due balances under the relevant leases, and could ultimately preclude collection of these sums.
-If a lease is assumed by the tenant in bankruptcy, all pre-bankruptcy balances due under the lease must be paid to us in full.
-If, however, a lease is rejected by a tenant in bankruptcy, we would have only a general, unsecured claim for damages.
-An unsecured claim would only be paid to the extent that funds are available and only in the same percentage as is paid to all other holders of general, unsecured claims.
+If a lease is assumed by the tenant in bankruptcy, all prebankruptcy balances due under the lease must be paid to us in full.
+If, however, a lease is rejected by a tenant in bankruptcy, we would have only a general, unsecured claims.
 Restrictions under the bankruptcy laws further limit the amount of any other claims that we can make if a lease is rejected.
 As a result, it is likely that we would recover substantially less than the full value of the remaining rent during the term.